 XXXVII.
-The foregoing exemption from the operation of Similar exception the general Regulations shall likewise for the present be considered the general Regulations to be applicable to the lands known by the appellation of the considered applicable territory of Mohurbunga but it shall be the duty of the Collector to the territory of territory of Mohurbunge, but it shall be the duty of the Collector Mohurbunge.
+The foregoing exemption from the operation of from the operation of from the operation of the general Regulations shall likewise for the present be considered the general Regulations to be applicable to the lands known by the appellation of the considered applicable territory of Mohurbunge, but it shall be the duty of the Collector Mohurbunge.